Coronavirus: support for potato growers

 What specifications are there to supply potatoes to the fresh sector?

 All UK supermarkets require grower suppliers to be Red Tractor assured

 In May we launched a new portal to help put potato growers and wholesale buyers in touch with each other.
-The portal acts as a ‘match-making’ site for growers and merchants to find each other, with any trade taking place directly between them.
+The portal acted as a ‘match-making’ site for growers and merchants to find each other, with any trade of old-season stock taking place directly between them.
 We worked with the NFU and BPTA to ensure growers and merchants were consulted in its design.

 What support is available for me, my business and my family?

 When faced with challenges, it’s reassuring to know that there are a number of charities you can lean on.
 Their practical advice, guidance and support continue to make a huge difference to many in the farming community.

 NFU legal helpline